Leopold-007/Moving_motion-detector/README.md

 Thanks a lot to the developers of the package.

-I must admit that JavaScript/Node.js is the best language for rapid IoT prototyping, since I have been using it for IoT prototyping at work since 2016, even though I personally prefer Python over JavaScript.
+I must admit that JavaScript/Node.js is the best language for rapid IoT prototyping, since I have been using it for IoT prototyping at work since 2016.

 ## MQTT over WebSocket